Create a real-time map

 - If necessary, open your Real-Time Weather Map in ArcGIS Online (or ArcGIS Enterprise).

 Previously, you symbolized this layer so that every point had the same symbol.
-Now, you'll change the symbology so that warmer and colder temperatures have a different color.
+Now, you'll merge the Stations and Buoys layers and change the symbology so that warmer and colder temperatures have a different color.

-- Point to Stations and click Change Style.
-For Choose an attribute to show, choose Air Temperature.
+- In the Change Style pane, for Choose an attribute to show, choose Air Temperature (°F).

 - For Counts and Amounts (Color), click Select.